makerscraft/launch-kit/README.md

 <img src="images/codecademy.png">

-5. **CONTRAT:** the card stay in this list until the contract is signed.
+5. **CONTRAT:** the card stays in this list until the contract is signed.

   - **_From_ CONTRACT _to_ ACOMPTE/DEPOSIT:** When the contract is signed, you click on the blue label into the card (signed contract) and you **drag & drop** the card from CONTRACT to ACOMPTE.
 You can now send your IBAN and ask for the deposit (1/3 in Paris but it depends on the local legislation).